 A natural question is whether the above result generalizes to the quantum case.
-Substantial efforts have been made to answer this fundamental question in quantum information community~(see, e.g., \cite{hiai1991proper,ogawa2000strong,Hayashi2002,Audenaert2008b,hayashi2007error,brandao2010generalization,cooney2016strong,mosonyi2015quantum,wang2019resource,WW2019}).
-The basic task is quantum state discrimination, where we have an independent and identically distributed (i.i.d.) quantum state which could be either $\rho^{\ox n}$ or $\sigma^{\ox n}$.
+Substantial efforts have been made to answer this fundamental question in quantum information community~(see, e.g., \cite{hiai1991proper,ogawa2000strong,Hayashi2002,Audenaert2008b,hayashi2007error,brandao2010generalization,cooney2016strong,mosonyi2015quantum,wang2019resource,WW2019,fang2025adversarial,fang2024generalized}).
+The basic task is quantum state discrimination, in which we are given an independent and identically distributed (i.i.d.) quantum state, which could be either $\rho^{\ox n}$ or $\sigma^{\ox n}$.
 We set that $\rho^{\ox n}$ is the null hypothesis and $\sigma^{\ox n}$ is the alternative hypothesis.
-The task is to apply a binary measurement $\{\Pi_n, I-\Pi_n\}$ on the state to determine which one it is and the corresponding errors are defined similarly to the classical case as follows:
+The goal is to perform a binary measurement $\{\Pi_n, I-\Pi_n\}$ on the state to determine which hypothesis is true.
+The corresponding error probabilities are defined analogously to the classical case, as follows: